 Routines nurture serenity

 Routines worked for my grandmother.
-Not only was our home sparkling clean, but what I remember most was that every day after lunch she had time for a little nap, some handwork, a bit of reading, and time outside.
-Her time had been so well organized that she was never rushed or untidy.
+She not only kept our home sparkling clean, but what I remember most was that she always had time for the things that mattered most to her.
+Every day after lunch she had time for a little nap, some handwork, a bit of reading, and time outside.
+Her time was so well organized that she was never rushed or untidy.
 I don’t come close to being as well-organized as she is (and we do have four boys, rather than one quiet little girl), but the things I learned from her have been a huge help in getting closer.

 *Okay, maybe I’m a little odd.
 But I think Monday is beautiful!